Start with your selected History level

 Students encounter spelling words tied to phonics principles in Sonlight® Language Arts (LA) up through second grade.
 In upper elementary grades, they continue to build vocabulary with words from their books.
-Meanwhile, they reinforce correct spelling through the highly effective Sequential Spelling program.
+Meanwhile, they reinforce correct spelling through your choice of highly effective spelling programs.

-In Core D, your children make a smooth transition from the basic mechanics of writing to more in-depth independent writing.
+In History / Bible / Lit D, your children make a smooth transition from the basic mechanics of writing to more in-depth independent writing.

-In Cores E-G, young writers learn to do research, draft a wide variety of papers and edit their work.
+In History / Bible / Literature E-G, young writers learn to do research, draft a wide variety of papers and edit their work.
 Writing assignments range from personal letters and stories to advertisements and news items.

 In every assignment, you'll find plenty of examples to follow from the books your students read.
 These are the "good models" your children learn to emulate.
 In time, they grow from these examples and ...